Need to talk? Call 1800 882 436.

 • test if your child's vision is developing as it should

-• help you find out and understand how well your child can see
+• help you learn how well your child can see

 • provide ideas and strategies to make daily life easier